Before. A shot of a Japanese beach at sunrise. Photo credit Stack Jones.

 When the sun rises, and darkness is washed in bright light, what’s remains is a revelation of a disturbing proportions, notably that Japan’s beaches are some of the most polluted in the world.

 After.
-The same location as in the featured photo above a few minutes later.
+The same shot in the photo above a few minutes later.
 Photo credit Stack Jones.

 (I’ve seen fishermen carry full bags of garbage, and toss them into the ocean at this location, as if it was their personal dumping ground.)